Marine life of Malapascua

 This beautiful little crab is quite common on coral reefs in this area however they are very elusive and shy.
 They are almost always hiding among the tentacles of their anemone host and can be very hard to see.
 Porcelain anemone crab are only about 5 cm wide.
 They have cream coloured with red markings.
 These crabs are filter feeders.

 This is one of the many tiny yet amazing crabs found on the coral reef.
-You can find Xeno crabs exclusively on the branches of whip coral.
-Or you can see the pointy-faced critters in pairs or in groups of juveniles but you have to look very closely to spot them.
+First of all you can find Xeno crabs exclusively on the branches of whip coral.
+Secondly you can see the pointy-faced critters in pairs or in groups of juveniles but you have to look very closely to spot them.
 The Xeno crab is highly camouflaged, because they match their host.

 The candy crabs, if you can spot them, look like tiny colourful sweets.
 Exclusively found on soft corals, candy crabs can be white, yellow, pink, or red to match the colour of their host.
 This tiny crab, which grows 1.5 to 2 cm, will even attach coral polyps to its back for camouflage.